eelcodijkstra/Hello-World/test.md

 My preferred outcome: GitHub serves this as a text file, without any processing.
 This is indeed the case.

 By the way: the "Preview" of GitHub does Markdown-preprocessing.
+It appears that GitHub also may be used as a MarkDown processor.